 With the amount of security breaches from major retailers, it’s no surprise that customers are hesitant about sharing their credit card number.
 You can ease that fear by accepting multiple forms of payments.
-For example, people trust digital or mobile wallets like PayPal and Due.
+For example, people trust digital or mobile wallets like PayPal and Due to pay you.
 That’s because they don’t have to share their payment information with you.
 The information is already stored in a secure and trusted wallet so they don’t have to keep entering that information.

 Other secure payment options would be to accept eChecks or eCash like bitcoin.
 These options require multiple forms or verification and transactions are never authorized until both parties involved agree on the transaction.

 For better customer relations now and in the future, you will need to have them feel confident that you can handle the security of their personal information.